 2. Check the Balanced plan > select Change plan settings > Restore default settings for this plan.

 Make sure both your hardware and software drivers are updated – you can use Windows Update.
 If there are any new drivers available, install them, restart your computer and then check to see if the hybrid sleep option is available.

-All your drivers need to be updated, but doing it manually might be annoying, so we recommend you to download this driver updater tool (100% safe and tested by us) to do it automatically.
+All your drivers need to be updated, but doing it manually might be annoying, so we recommend you to use a dedicated third-party tool (100% safe and tested by us) to do it automatically.